-Set out below is the Group's subsidiary at 31 December 2023.
+Set out below are the Group's subsidiaries at 31 December 2024.
 Subsidiaries listed below had share capital consisting solely of ordinary shares, that were fully held directly by the Company.
-All subsidiaries were incorporated in Australia and only traded in Australia.
+All subsidiaries were incorporated in Australia.

-Country of Incorporation Percentage C Owned (%) Subsidiaries of Carbine Resources Limited: 2023 2022 Australian United Silica Corporation Pty Ltd ("Ausco") Australia 100 100 Down South Silica Pty Ltd ("DSS") Australia 100 -
+Country of Incorporation Percentage Owned (%) Subsidiaries of Carbine Resources Limited: 2024 2023 Australian United Silica Corporation Pty Ltd ("Ausco") Australia 100 100 Down South Silica Pty Ltd ("DSS") Australia 100 100

-On 26 May 2023, the Company completed the acquisition of Down South Silica Pty Ltd ("DSS"), which owns the Bunbury Silica Sands Project as disclosed in note 8.
+On 26 May 2023, the Company completed the acquisition of Down South Silica Pty Ltd ("DSS"), which owns the Down South Silica Sands Project as disclosed in note 8.